shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-bootstrapping.md

 app_command = engine.commands.get("Publish...")

 if app_command:
-    # now run the command, which in this case will launch the Work Area Info app.
+    # now run the command, which in this case will launch the Publish Info app.
     app_command["callback"]()
 ```